baharzafer/ConjointSensitivity/README.md

 #> [19] "103-937"  "52-1001"  "134-812"  "57-954"

 # View the mapping from profile attributes to contest ids.
+# Note that contests are unordered pairs of profiles.
 head(contest_results$ProfileKey)
 #>   profile_id                                           profile
 #> 1        584       0-65-Hispanic-Attorney-SchoolBoardPresident